polizoto/auto_captions_dl/README.md

 ## Usage
 1) Open terminal (Mac)

-2) CD to directory with scripts (YouTube.sh, Punctuate.sh).
-Both scripts must be in the same directory.
+2) CD to directory with scripts.
+(YouTube.sh and Punctuate.sh scripts must be in the same directory.)

-3) Enter path to script and add the URL to the YouTube video
+3) Enter path to YouTube.sh script and add the URL to the YouTube video.

 `YouTube.sh YouTube_URL`